-Date and Time: Monday, May 13, 2019, 5:00 p.m., local time Place: Cathay Bank Corporate Center close of business on the record date. may attend the annual meeting.
+Date and Time : Monday, May 18, 2020, 5:00 p.m., Pacific Time Place: Due to the COVID-19 outbreak, the annual meeting will be held in a virtual meeting format only.
+To be admitted to the annual meeting at Record Date: April 1, 2020 www.virtualshareholdermeeting.com/CATY2020 you must enter the control number found on your proxy card.
+Voting: Holders of record of our common stock at the close of business on the record date.
+Attendance: Stockholders as of the record date and their duly appointed proxies may attend the annual meeting remotely.

-Record Date: April 1, 2019 9650 Flair Drive, El Monte, California 91731

-Voting: Holders of record of our common stock at the Attendance: Stockholders and their duly appointed proxies